Generator coordinate method for nuclear octupole excitations: status and perspectives: Nuclear collective motions with octupole shapes

 Nuclei with proton and/or neutron numbers near magic numbers often exhibit octupole correlations through vibrational motions.
 One of the most notable observations is the low-lying $3^-$ state, which is often interpreted as a one-octupole-phonon state.
 The higher-lying states are dominated by the weak coupling between the octupole $3^-$ phonon and other single-particle excited states, or multi-phonon states with anharmonic characteristics.
 This picture has been illustrated through SPGCM studies that incorporate octupole shape fluctuation effects~\cite{Yao:2016Pb,Robledo:2016,Rong:2023PLB}.

 The double-magic nucleus \nuclide[208]{Pb} serves as a prime example of a near-spherical nucleus with intriguing low-lying octupole phonon states, which have been the focus of extensive research utilizing various nuclear models~\cite{Brown:2000}.
 Numerous experiments have been conducted to search for multi-octupole-phonon states in \nuclide[208]{Pb}~\cite{Yeh:1996,Vetter:1998}.
 A study in Ref.\cite{Yao:2016Pb} extended the SPGCM to investigate the low-lying states of \nuclide[208]{Pb}.
 This study employed a CDFT, with the generator coordinates chosen as the parameters of quadrupole deformation ($\beta_2$) and octupole deformation ($\beta_3$).
 The results, displayed in Fig.~\ref{fig:Spectra4Pb208}, showcase the low-lying energy spectra of \nuclide[208]{Pb}.
-Notably, the excitation energies obtained from this study closely resemble those in the harmonic limit.
-However, a remarkable observation is the presence of a significant anharmonicity in the transition strengths.
-This anharmonicity arises from the coupling of quadrupole-octupole shapes, which leads to enhanced fragmentation of the two-octupole-phonon states in \nuclide[208]{Pb}.
+One can see from Fig.~\ref{fig:Spectra4Pb208}(c) that the multiples of two- and three-“phonon” states (labeled as 2ph and 3ph, respectively) appear at similar excitation energies to each other.
+The predicted spin-average of the excitation energies for the 2ph and 3ph states is 9.6 MeV and 13.1 MeV, respectively, which is about twice and three times that of the one-octupole phonon state, 4.3 MeV.
+We note that the energy spectra in Fig.~\ref{fig:Spectra4Pb208} are normalized to the data for the excitation energy of the $3^+_1$ state.
+However, there are some energy displacements, indicating the existence of anharmonicity.
+The anharmonicity is shown to be stronger in the transition strengths.
+The $B(E3)$ value for the transition from the 2ph multiplets to the $3^+_1$ state is much larger than twice the $B(E3)$ value from the $3^+_1$ state to the ground state.
+Fig.~\ref{fig:Spectra4Pb208}(b) shows that the inclusion of the quadrupole shape fluctuation slightly alters the excitation energies, and the transition strengths for the $3^+_1\to 0^+_1$ and the $2^+_1\to 0^+_1$ transitions are significantly improved.
+Fig.~\ref{fig:Spectra4Pb208}(d) and (e) show that the E3 transitions become more fragmented after taking into account the interplay of the quadrupole and octupole shape fluctuations.